The quest for the fountain of youth is the holy grail of skincare.

 48. Nourish your Skin often with oils rich in fatty acids, such as raspberry oil and macadamia.

 Your Skin and the Sun

-49. Your colour and ability to tan is designed to protect you from photo ageing.
+49. Your colour and ability to tan are designed to protect you from photo-ageing.

 50. 95% of wrinkles are due to UV rays, so use a daily moisturiser with SPF.

-52. Age spots are sun spots as a result of to much UV radiation, so be sure to follow safe sun practices.
+52. Age spots are sunspots due to too much UV radiation, so follow safe sun practices.

-53. Use SPF on your hands, it is one of the first places to get age spots.
+53. Use SPF on your hands, as it is one of the first places to get age spots.

-54. Avoid using the controversial ingredient hydroquinone, to lighten your skin.
+54. Avoid using the controversial ingredient hydroquinone to lighten your skin.